 Claudia Caycho Acostaclaudia@castanlecca.com

-Claudia attended the University of Georgia on a full ride scholarship awarded by the Goizueta foundation and the University of Georgia Charter Scholarship.
-While at UGA, Claudia served in leadership positions for the Hispanic Student Association (HSA), Students for Latino Empowerment (SLE) and was chapter president of her sorority, Lambda Theta Alpha.
-She received awards such as the NAACP Image Awards 2007, Youth Service Award 2008 & Atlanta Latino Person of the Year 2006.
-Claudia was also selected as a 2007 National Hispana Leadership Institute (NHLI) Fellow and inducted into the Order of Omega Honors Society.
+During her time at UGA, Claudia served in leadership positions for the Hispanic Student Association (HSA) and Students for Latino Empowerment (SLE), as well as being the chapter president of her sorority, Lambda Theta Alpha.
+She received numerous awards such as the NAACP Image Awards 2007, Youth Service Award 2008, Atlanta Latino Person of the Year 2006, National Hispana Leadership Institute (NHLI) Fellow 2007, and induction into the Order of Omega Honors Society.
 Claudia graduated from the University of Georgia in May 2009 with a double major in International Affairs and Latin American and Caribbean Studies.

-Claudia is licensed to practice law in Georgia and handles Criminal Defense, Personal Injury and Worker’s Compensation.
+Claudia is licensed to practice law in Georgia and handles Personal Injury and Worker’s Compensation cases.

 Iliana Dobrev was born in Bulgaria.
 After high school, she immigrated to the United States to study law.
 She graduated magna cum laude from Georgia State University with a Bachelor’s in political science concentrating on pre-law and minoring in Spanish.
 In 2015, she graduated from Georgia State University College of Law.
 While in law school, Iliana completed a Graduate Research Assistantship in Labor and Employment Law and Employment Discrimination and two externships in Immigration Law.
 As an immigrant herself, Iliana is passionate about advocating for and defending immigrants.
 She is delighted to help families stay together and pursue the American dream.
 Iliana is a member of the American Immigration Lawyers Association and worked in both a fellowship and a firm specializing in immigration law.
 Iliana is fluent in Bulgarian and Spanish.